-- How to define the estimation sample? - Practically very important, but (almost) nothing can be found in literature - One should include only those, who potentially can change from the state of not-treated to treated (Sobel 2012) - Only those persons, who experience treatment during the observation period provide within information and identify the treatment effect - Include also the never-treated persons as a control group - The already-treated might bias the estimation of the treatment effect - The already-treated might improve the precision of the estimated age effect.
-However, if the treatment effect varies over time, then the age effect of the already-treated might be distorted. - For our example, we restrict the estimation sample accordingly - Only persons are included, who were single when first observed (persons married when first observed, are discarded altogether!) - Person-years after marital separation are excluded - Persons with only one person-year are excluded - Deleting so many observations differs markedly from what one is used from cross-sectional data analysis! - We end up with only 29% of all available person-years
+- For our example, we restrict the estimation sample accordingly - Only persons are included, who were single when first observed (persons married when first observed, are discarded altogether!) - Person-years after marital separation are excluded - Persons with only one person-year are excluded - This is not efficient (Chowdhury 1991), so it would be better to leave them in the estimation sample! - Deleting so many observations differs markedly from what one is used from cross-sectional data analysis! - We end up with only 29% of all available person-years